-- Formulate and recommend to the Board a Corporate Social Responsibility Policy indicating the activities to be undertaken by the Company. - b) Recommend the amount of expenditure to be incurred. - Monitor the Corporate Social Responsibility Policy.
+- a) Formulate and recommend to the Board, a Corporate Social Responsibility policy indicating the activities to be undertaken by the Company. - b) Recommend the amount of expenditure to be incurred. - c) Monitor the Corporate Social Responsibility policy. - d) Such other roles and functions as may be prescribed in the Companies Act, 2013 and rules made thereunder.